 Easy Stuff, Right?

-3. CALCULATE HOW MUCH STAIR RUNNER YOU WILL NEED!
+3. CALCULATE HOW MUCH CARPET YOU WILL NEED!

 Alright, You've Got your Stair Tread and Riser Measurement checked!